UKPLab/arxiv2018-bayesian-ensembles/README.md

  instead you should comment and uncomment the  code to disable or enable the methods you want to test.

+### First step

+Run the experiments from the root directory of the repo: `cd .`

+Set the Python path to the src directory:

+`export PYTHONPATH=$PYTHONPATH:"./src"`

 ### NER experiments

 You can run the table 2 experiments using the following: